ncatlab/nlab-content/pages/5718.md

 * {#Anderson} [[Ian Anderson]], _The variational bicomplex_ ([[AndersonVariationalBicomplex.pdf:file]])

-The [[de Rham cohomology]] of jet bundles is discussed in
+The [[de Rham complex]] and [[variational bicomplex]] of jet bundles is discussed in

-* G.Giachetta, L.Mangiarotti, G.Sardanashvily, _Cohomology of the variational bicomplex on the infinite order jet space_, Journal of
+* G. Giachetta, L. Mangiarotti, [[Gennadi Sardanashvily]], _Cohomology of the variational bicomplex on the infinite order jet space_, Journal of
 Mathematical Physics 42, 4272-4282 (2001) ([arXiv:math/0006074](http://arxiv.org/abs/math/0006074))

+where both versions (smooth functions being globally or locally of finite order) are discussed and compared.

 Discussion of jet-restriction of the [[Haefliger groupoid]] is in